 Variable valve timing (VVT) is a technology used in the engines of newer vehicles to increase their fuel efficiency and performance.
 The VVT system adjusts the position of the camshaft(s) in relation to the crankshaft based on the desired torque levels and engine operating conditions.
+More about that in a minute.

 What Does the P000B Code Mean?